 In prior years, the Committee has retained outside advisors, to assist it in carrying out its responsibilities.
-During the 2009 fiscal year, it engaged Perrault Consulting to advise it, generally, on emerging executive compensation trends and to propose a suitable long-term incentive plan for its senior executive team and key management.

-During the years ended December 31, 2013 and December 31, 2012, the Corporation did not engage any compensation consultants.
-Consequently, total compensation advisory fees paid to compensation advisors for the years 2012 and 2013 were as follows:
+During the years ended December 31, 2014 and December 31, 2013, the Corporation did not engage any compensation consultants.
+Consequently, total compensation advisory fees paid to compensation advisors for the years 2014 and 2013 were as follows:

-Type of Fee 2012 2013
+Type of Fee 2014 2013

 Executive Compensation Related Fees \$0 \$0

 All Other Fees \$0 \$0